 Consider Your Goals, Needs and Priorities

-Finally, as with any financial decision, choosing CDs or fixed annuities requires you to consider your individual circumstances.
+As with any financial decision, choosing CDs or fixed annuities requires you to consider your individual circumstances.
 Depending on your goals, needs and priorities, either CDs or fixed annuities (or both) could benefit your overall financial situation.

 For example, you may want to grow your savings at a predictable rate while maintaining some liquidity.
 Although neither CDs nor fixed annuities are fully liquid products, CDs often have a smaller withdrawal penalty than the surrender charges that fixed annuities impose.